I often get this question, what’s the difference between an acne cause and a trigger?

 Anyways, that’s underlying causes / root causes.

-Triggers can be things like your diet, so although nutritional deficiencies can be a cause, a trigger would be things you put in your body.
+Although nutritional deficiencies can be a cause, a trigger would be things you put in your body.
 A cause is it’s already there so the deficiency is already there.
 A trigger is things like too much sugar in your diet, a high GI diet, stress, topical products, skincare products that aren’t right for you, hormonal imbalances.
 That’s a trigger because we often do things that trigger a hormonal imbalance, so it wasn’t already there but we’ve done something to trigger that.
 Foods that we’re allergic to, any number of things that we do to ourself is often a trigger.

 Add your cause and your trigger together and you get acne.